Independent Review Process in Wisconsin

 ndependent Review Decisions

-It may reverse an insurer’s denial based on an experimental treatment determination if it finds that the treatment is approved by the FDA, when required, and when medically and scientifically accepted evidence shows that the treatment is proven safe and can be expected to produce greater benefits than the standard treatment without posing a greater adverse risk.
+It may reverse an insurance company’s denial based on an experimental treatment determination if it finds that the treatment is approved by the FDA, when required, and when medically and scientifically accepted evidence shows that the treatment is proven safe and can be expected to produce greater benefits than the standard treatment without posing a greater adverse risk.

 Contact Information